 Does smoking cause cancer?

-Coming straight to the point, yes, smoking is believed to be the leading cause of Lung Cancer in men and women.
+Yes, smoking is believed to be the leading cause of lung cancer in men and women.
 While the rate is 87% in the case of males, it is 70% in the case of females.
 But, you are highly mistaken if you think that this is where the suffering ends.
 Smoking is also the leading cause of several other types of cancers, such as lip, mouth, nasal cavity, swallowing tube, voice box, and more.
-Studies show close links between Tobacco and other types of diseases such as kidney, stomach, and ovary cancer.
-In a nutshell, it is essential to give up Tobacco completely.
+Studies show close links between tobacco and other types of diseases such as kidney, stomach, and ovary cancer.
+In a nutshell, it is essential to give up tobacco completely.

 Tobacco is not only the leading cause of cancer, but it also plays a significant role in affecting your body’s immune system that is unable to fight the cancer cells.
 Moreover, it affects the DNA construction of the body’s cells.
 So, the cells fail to regulate themselves, and damaged DNA leads to the growth of cancerous tumors.

-Every year, more than 7,300 people die of Lung Cancer caused by passive smoking.
-It means that you do not need to smoke yourself to develop Lung Cancer.
-Inhaling Tobacco smoke from another source is also sufficient to affect you.
+Every year, more than 7,300 people die of lung cancer caused by passive smoking.
+It means that you do not need to smoke yourself to develop lung cancer.
+Inhaling tobacco smoke from another source can also affect you.
 Thus, you must abstain from smoking and motivate others around you to do the same.